To soi sou

-To soi sou is the title of a Greek comedy television series produced during 2014-2019 and 2025-2026, based on the American series Your Family or Mine, which in turn is based on the Israeli series Savri Maranan.
+To soi sou is the title of a Greek comedy television series produced during 2014-2019 and 2025-2027, based on the American series Your Family or Mine, which in turn is based on the Israeli series Savri Maranan.
 In Greece, it was broadcast by the television station Alpha TV, while in Cyprus by Alpha TV Cyprus.

 The series premiered on October 23, 2014, and was renewed for a second season in April 2015.
 The second season premiered on October 1, 2015, with the four episodes of the first being postponed, while the new episodes of the second season began airing on October 15.
 Due to its success in the ratings, the series was renewed for a third season in July 2016, and in May 2017 it was renewed for a fourth season.
 In May 2018, the series was renewed for a fifth season.
 In May 2019, it was announced that the series had not been renewed for a sixth season.

-The final episode of the series aired on June 25, 2019.
+The final episode of the series aired on June 25, 2019, before getting rebooted with a 6th season on October 31st 2025.

-After the series' huge success during reruns it was announced that a sixth season is in development, set to premiere in October 31, 2025.